FAQS

 what is Ella’s Kitchen packaging made from?

-Our pouches are made from layers of food-safe plastic sandwiched together - and most of them have a layer of aluminium too.
+Our current pouches are made from layers of food-safe plastic sandwiched together and most of them have a layer of aluminium too.
 The aluminium never comes into direct contact with the food but helps to keep the yummy food inside really tasty and safe for tiny tummies.

 All the cardboard packaging used for our boxes is 100% recyclable and is made from a mix of FSC-certified and recycled sources.
-We use vegetable inks and water-based coatings to print the boxes and our printing plates are also all chemical free.
+We use vegetable inks and water-based coatings to print the boxes and our printing plates are also all chemical free

 Products + Ingredients